 No matter what type of green you choose, you can be sure your blood will give you a high five!
 Greens are the most alkalizing foods we can eat because they contain the most dense sources of chlorophyll of any food.
 This cleanses the blood and also the liver, which filters our blood.
 Greens are also a great source of Vitamins C and K to improve the blood and body even further.
 Spinach, kale, mustard, turnip, arugula, romaine, and even lettuce are all great choices.
 Enjoy them however you want, be it a salad, smoothie, soup, or a raw wrap.

-We hate to toss the word superfood around like it’s a such a fancy term, but the truth is, certain high-antioxidant, more exotic foods (that we call superfoods these days) are beneficial to the blood, circulation, and overall health.
+We hate to toss the word superfood around like it’s such a fancy term, but the truth is, certain high-antioxidant, more exotic foods (that we call superfoods these days) are beneficial to the blood, circulation, and overall health.
 Some are also pretty affordable.
 For instance, spirulina is one of the most nutrient-rich foods on the planet, containing more protein than beef per serving (4 grams per teaspoon), and has more chlorophyll than any vegetable or green.
 Acai contains more antioxidants than blueberries or other common berries and also packs in those important omega 3 fats to boot.
 Goji is rich in necessary Vitamins A and C, which act as antioxidants in the body and reduce inflammation, and even cacao is a fantastic food for boosting circulation, lowering blood pressure, and improving neurotransmitter function in the brain.

 Cucumbers are much like celery in their ability to shuttle out wastes and remove toxins, and they provide water, potassium, Vitamin C, and fiber to benefit blood flow even further.
 Cucumbers are especially anti-inflammatory, but should be bought organic when possible to reduce pesticide exposure (that waxy coating on conventional cukes).

-Asparagus is another wonderful food at relieving toxins and wastes.
+Asparagus is another wonderful food for relieving toxins and wastes.
 It also acts as a diuretic due to being high in potassium, and contains important B vitamins such as folate, Vitamin C, and fiber.
 This little mighty stalk is even a good source of unknown protein, containing 4 grams in just 6 stalks.

 Red bell peppers are rich in Vitamin C, containing over your entire day’s worth in just one pepper!
 They’re also a good source of fiber, antioxidants, and are hydrating to the body to improve blood flow further.
 You can use peppers as a natural shell for stuffing with grains or other veggies, such as in Quinoa Stuffed Bell Peppers, enjoy them sliced with some raw almonds as a snack, or tossed onto any salad or soup if you please.